UNH TWC Program Overview

 Students pay tuition and some fees to UNH.
 Housing is billed from and paid directly to The Washington Center, for those who choose to live there.
 Financial aid is applied for and received from UNH.
 Some financial assistance may be available in the form of awards to defray part of the cost of TWC housing.
 Outside sources of funding may be available for qualifying student (such as The New Hampshire State Society, or the Pi Sigma Alpha Political Science Honors Scholarship).
 Students may also utilize NHEAF loans and other educational resources to pay for TWC.

 The Washington Center guarantees its interns housing and provides them some of the finest housing available.
-These facilities provide attractive apartments right in Washington DC, as well as in Northern Virginia, and suburban Maryland.
+These facilities provide attractive apartments right in the trendy NoMa neighborhood of Washington DC, within walking distance to Union Station and Capitol Hill.

 You'll share your apartment with other TWC interns from all over the US and the world.
-You'll have access to Washington's Metro subway system, shops, restaurants, and grocery stores.
+You'll have access to Washington's Metro subway system, Capital Bikeshare, shops, restaurants, museums, and grocery stores.

 Although there are differences among the various housing units, most of them offer the following amenities: